jgpuckering/PrimesExperiments/AAA_README.txt

 of looping and string indexing with replacement and determined that python and perl have comparable speeds when doing such tasks.
-So the big difference in performance between the python scripts and the perl scripts must lie in the algorithm.
+So the big difference in performance between the python scripts and the perl scripts must lie in the algorithm or some detail of its implementation.

-I prepared a clone of primesPY_2.py and a matching perl primes_py2.pl script.
-For the perl script I used the exact same algorithm as the python script.
+I prepared a clone of primesPY_2.py and a matching perl PrimesPY_2.pl script.
+For the perl script I used almost the same algorithm as the python script.
 The only difference was in the marking of multiples.
 Since perl doesn't have slicer syntax with steps, I wrote an inline C routine to do that work.
 I also added a command line option so I could run the script with the C routine or with an equivalent perl routine.

-primes_py2.pl - using a perl subroutine to emulate python slicer syntax
+Here are the results of running them:

+  PrimePY_2_jgp.py - using for loop on byte array
-    Passes: 104, Time: 5.048813, Avg: 0.048546, Limit: 1000000, Count: 78498, Valid: yes
+    Passes: 32, Time: 5.033307, Avg: 0.157291, Passes/sec: 6.4, Limit: 1000000, Count: 78498, Valid: True
-    jgpuckering/primes_py2.pl;104;5.048813;1;algorithm=base,faithful=yes,bits=8
+    ssovest(jgp); 32;5.033307;1;algorithm=base,faithful=yes,bits=8
-    perl loops = 84368648  set_rng_inline C loops = 0
+    interpreter loops = 811068  est machine loops = 0

-perl primes_py2.pl - using a C subroutine to emulate python slicer syntax
+  PrimePY_2_jgp.pl
+    jgpuckering/PrimePY_2_jgp.pl;110;5.008157;1;algorithm=base,faithful=yes,bits=8
-    Passes: 9865, Time: 5.000291, Avg: 0.000507, Limit: 1000000, Count: 78498, Valid: yes
+    Passes: 110, Time: 5.008157, Avg: 0.045529, Passes/sec: 22.0, Limit: 1000000, Count: 78498, Valid: yes
-    jgpuckering/primes_py2.pl;9865;5.000291;1;algorithm=base,faithful=yes,bits=8
-    perl loops = 1657320  set_rng_inline C loops = 829160431720
+    interpreter loops = 89236070  machine loops = 0

-PrimePY_2_jgp.py
+The above comparison shows that when perl and python both use looping to change individual bytes perl actually runs faster: 22.0 passes/sec vs 6.4.

+  PrimePY_2_jgp.py - using slice/step on byte array
-    Passes: 3424, Time: 5.000426, Avg: 0.001460, Limit: 1000000, Count: 78498, Valid: True
+    Passes: 3145, Time: 5.000908, Avg: 0.001590, Passes/sec: 628.9, Limit: 1000000, Count: 78498, Valid: True
-    ssovest; 3424;5.000426;1;algorithm=base,faithful=yes,bits=8
+    ssovest(jgp); 3145;5.000908;1;algorithm=base,faithful=yes,bits=8
-    python loops = 168  slicer steps = 395614713304
+    interpreter loops = 168  est machine loops = 811060

-As these results demonstrate, the python script managed over 3,400 passes compared to a meagre 104 passes for the pure perl script.
-But the perl script using the C routine to emulate array slicing with steps turned in over 9,800 passes.
+  PrimePY_2_jgp.pl - using a C subroutine to emulate python slicer syntax
+    jgpuckering/PrimePY_2_jgp.pl;10631;5.000088;1;algorithm=base,faithful=yes,bits=8
+    Passes: 10631, Time: 5.000088, Avg: 0.000470, Passes/sec: 2126.2, Limit: 1000000, Count: 78498, Valid: yes
+    interpreter loops = 1786008  machine loops = 8622463908

+In this comparison we see python with byte array slicing/stepping vs perl using a C routine to change bytes (instead of slow interpreter looping).
+The python script turns in a respectable  628.9 passes per sec.
+But the perl script manages a whopping 2216.2 passes/sec.

-Another embellishment I added to these scripts was to count the number of perl/python interpreter loop and the number of machine loops that occurred within the inline C subroutine or the python array slice replacement.
-I tried this for various sieve sizes and got the following counts:
+To better understand the effect of interpreter looping versus machine looping I instrumented the scripts to generate counts of each.
+I tried this for various sieve sizes and got the following:

      ---------- interpreter loops -----------
           Size      perl       perl    python